MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 @$curprocess.TTD.Events.Where(t => t.Type == "ModuleUnloaded").Where(t => t.Module.Name.Contains("ntdll.dll"))
     [0x0]            : Module Unloaded at position: FFFFFFFFFFFFFFFE:0
 ```
-The address of FFFFFFFFFFFFFFFE:0 indicates ???
-TBD.
+The address of FFFFFFFFFFFFFFFE:0 indicates the end of the trace.

 ### Querying for the time position in the trace when threads were created